openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/response/jwt_vp.json}}

-Note: The VP's `nonce` claim contains the value of the `nonce` of the presentation request and the `aud` claims contains the Client ID of the Verifier.
+Note: The VP's `nonce` claim contains the value of the `nonce` of the presentation request and the `aud` claim contains the Client ID of the Verifier.
 This allows the Verifier to detect replay of a Presentation as recommended in (#preventing-replay).

 ### LDP VCs